peturjack/Blood-app/README.md

 Blood Buddy is an APP used to book appointments for blood donations instead of using phone calls or going to the different donation places.

-Why we choose this project:
-* Blood donations are very important and let's face it the ways of book appointments nowadays are old fashioned

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Built With